Drug Use Services

 Residential Treatment

-The Chemical Dependency Center, located in Vicksburg, Mississippi, is a 25 bed facility for individuals interested in beginning the recovery process from substance abuse.
-Primary residential treatment is provided for Adult Males and Females.
-Transitional residential treatment is also provided for Adult Males.
-Primary residential treatment is a 30-day program that offers individual and group counseling, recovery skills education, self-help groups AA/NA, social support activities, and a variety of continuing services that support recovery from substance abuse.
-We have an experienced team that includes psychiatrists, psychologists, physicians, counselors, and recovery support specialists.
-Transitional residential treatment offers individuals a chemically free environment where daily responsibilities can be resumed in areas such as employment skills, socialization activities, community support meetings, and volunteer opportunities.
+The Chemical Dependency Center, located in Vicksburg, Mississippi, is a 25 bed facility for individuals interested in beginning or continuing the recovery process from substance use.
+Residential treatment is provided for adult males and females.
+Primary Residential is now Clinically Managed High-Intensity Residential Services.
+Residential treatment is a program that offers individual and group counseling, recovery skills education, medical assessment, self-help groups AA/NA, social support activities, and a variety of continuing services that support recovery from substance abuse.
+We have an experienced team that includes psychiatrists, physicians, counselors, and recovery support specialists.
 Residential treatment provides a structure often needed to begin a successful recovery.

 For more information, call 601-634-0181.